Security Guard Job Description & Career Outlook

-The Bureau of Labor Statistics reports that security guards earn a median annual wage of $23,900 as of May 2011.1 As a security guard becomes more experienced, he or she may earn a higher position, such as security director.
-Those seeking such advancement often have a Bachelor’s Degree in Criminal Justice.
+The Bureau of Labor Statistics reports that security guards earn a median annual wage of $24,020 per year.1 As a security guard becomes more experienced, he or she may earn a higher position, such as security director.
+Those seeking such advancement often have a bachelor’s degree in criminal justice.

 Security Guard Career Outlook